kmziaur/Mini-C-compiler-for-generating-three-address-code/README.md

 ## 📌 Notes

 - Input is read from the `input.c` file.
 Ensure it exists in the same directory.
 - Handles integer arithmetic only.
-- Final variable values are displayed after parsing.
 - Control structures are converted to TAC and evaluated at a basic level.

 ---